They Tried to Make Squash Happen. Then Pickleball Arrived

 "They didn't want people sleeping in there or getting into bad situations, but that broke our model," Wall said.
 "You can't make things more accessible by making things more expensive."

 Raising the money was the easy part.
 Wall, Wessner, and their partners loaned the effort $80,000 and tapped their network of friends to sponsor the project.
-They also approached the city's deep-pocketed squash community, who donated cash and dozens of rackets and squash balls.
-Robert Gibraltar, a squash coach and artist-in-residence at Maspeth Welding who later built an appointment-only steel-walled outdoor court in Queens, connected them with a Germany-based fabricator to provide glass for the walls.
+They also approached the city’s deep-pocketed squash community, who donated cash and dozens of rackets and squash balls.
+Robert Gibralter, a squash coach and artist-in-residence at Maspeth Welding who later built an appointment-only steel-walled outdoor court in Queens, offered to teach lessons and help them develop programming.

 Public Squash raised enough cash over a two-year period to pay for the court, and on April 17, 2018, it opened to the public.
 The crystalline court earned ebullient profiles in the New York Times and Vogue, which proclaimed the endeavor a "rebrand" of squash's Ivy League associations, one that could propel its inclusion in the Olympic Games.